The Linux Five Minute Firewall

 /sbin/iptables -P OUTPUT ACCEPT

-# print out all rules to the console after running this file.
+# Print rules to the console

 /sbin/iptables -nL